 Hello and welcome, I am Chace Randolph, a science fiction author.
-I believe that you must have adventures in order to write adventures.
-I use my personal experiences ranging from crawling in caves to working on all types of vehicles, from motorcycles and race cars to 747’s, as fuel while I strive to write compelling action-filled science fiction thrillers.
+It is one of my beliefs that you should have adventures in order to write adventures.
+I use my personal experiences ranging from crawling in caves to working on all types of vehicles -from motorcycles and race cars to 747’s- as fuel while I strive to write compelling action-filled science fiction thrillers.

-–A brief explanation of the book, Book I, The Descendant introduces and serves as the coming of age story or my main character.
-Setting the stage for him to be thrown into a wild, galaxy spanning thriller saga, with more books in the making.
+— Book I, The Descendant introduces my main character and serves as his coming-of age story, setting the stage for him to be thrown into a wild, galaxy-spanning thriller saga.
+With subsequent books in the making.